Old Fashioned Money Saving Tips

 6. Repair or Upcycle

 Just as you shouldn’t let food bits go to waste, also don’t waste scraps of cloth, or throw away damaged furniture.
 Years ago, people did all that they could to make things last as long as possible.
 Now while you don’t need to be patching holes in your shoes, you should try your best to find new uses for old things, or repair damaged furniture.
 You’d be surprised just how much some hot glue or wood glue can fix.
 And you can turn all sorts of things (even old tin cans!) into something new and useful!
-Be creative and you’ll save money!
+Be creative, Use it up, make it do, or do without and you’ll save money!

 7. Used vs. New

 If you’re considering using old fashioned money saving tips, one of the easier ones to embrace is the idea of buying used things more often than new.
 Years ago, people didn’t look down so much on used goods.
 Any car, used or new, was good enough for most people as long as it ran!
 And clothes were clothes, whether they were brand new off the rack or handed down from a sibling.
 So have the frugal mindset of the people from the “olden times” and start buying more used things than new!